-Suppose that filter UA 0976 is installed in position "A" of the filter carousel to measure each of the above gases.
+The filter UA 0988 is installed in position "A" of the filter carousel to measure the above gas.
 Before this filter is calibrated, the Monitor has to be told where to store the calibration factors which are calculated during the calibration procedure.
-This is done by selecting a FILTER BANK NO. - in the active set-up for Filter A each time the filter is calibrated.
-For example, Filter Bank No."1" for storage of the calibration factors for sulphur hexafluoride, Filter Bank No."2" for acetic acid and Filter Bank No."3" for vinyl chloride.
+This is done by selecting a FILTER BANK NO. - in the active set-up for Filter A each time the

-After calibration of the filter UA 0976 the Monitor is able to accurately monitor any of the three gases mentioned - but only one of these gases during any particular monitoring task.
-By selecting the correct FILTER BANK NO. in the set-up of the Monitor before a monitoring task is started, the user determines which calibration factors will be used during the task and therefore the kind of gas monitored by filter A. For example, when Filter Bank No."3" is entered in the active set-up for filter UA 0976 in position "A", the Monitor reads the calibration factors from file "A3" into its Working Memory so that the concentration of vinyl chloride can be calculated during the monitoring task.
+After calibration of the filter UA 0988 the Monitor is able to accurately monitor the gas mentioned.
+By selecting the correct FILTER BANK NO. in the set-up of the Monitor before a monitoring task is started, the user determines which calibration factors will be used during the task.
+For example, when Filter Bank No."1" is entered in the active set-up for filter UA 0988 in position "A", the Monitor reads the calibration factors from file "A1" into its Working Memory.